bamboosir920/bamboosir920.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Houcheng Su, currently pursuing a Ph.D. in Data Science and Analytics at HKUST (GZ) under the supervision of Yanlin Zhang.
+I am Houcheng Su, currently pursuing a Ph.D. in Data Science and Analytics at **Hong Kong University of Science and Technology (Guangzhou)** under the supervision of [Yanlin Zhang](https://scholar.google.com.hk/citations?user=1K76SCUAAAAJ).
+Previously, I completed my Master’s degree in Data Science with a specialization in Artificial Intelligence Applications at the **University of Macau** , where [Chi-Man Vong](https://scholar.google.com.hk/citations?user=uFUPIekAAAAJ) advised me.
+I also hold a Bachelor's in Computer Science and Technology from **Sichuan Agricultural University** .

 My research interests encompass Bioinformation Analysis, Transfer Learning, Computer Vision, Few-shot Learning, and Domain Adaptation.
-Previously, I completed my Master’s degree in Data Science with a specialization in Artificial Intelligence Applications at the University of Macau, where I was advised by Chi-Man Vong.
-I also hold a Bachelor's degree in Computer Science and Technology from Sichuan Agricultural University.

 # 🔥 News